madcato/app-attest-service/README.md

 # App Attest Client Demo

-HTTPS service to provide ios apps with security data like api tokens through a verified connection using App Attest from Apple.
+HTTP service to provide ios apps with security data like api tokens through a verified connection using App Attest from Apple.

 This project demonstrates an application utilizing Apple's App Attest framework.
 It provides a service that can be used to verify the integrity of an application on a device.

+**IMPORTANT** This service does not provice SSL communication.
+Use a configured reverse proxy like nginx, or use Cloudflared tunnel.

 ## Overview